MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgInformationProtectionThreatAssessmentRequest.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-RESULTS <IMicrosoftGraphThreatAssessmentResult\[]>: A collection of threat assessment results.
+RESULTS <IMicrosoftGraphThreatAssessmentResult[]>: A collection of threat assessment results.
 Read-only.
 By default, a GET /threatAssessmentRequests/{id} does not return this property unless you apply $expand on it.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Message <String>]`: The result message for each threat assessment.
   - `[ResultType <String>]`: threatAssessmentResultType